-The lack of basic needs stability undermines workforce development participation Nearly 1 in 5 Memphians are food insecure and over 30,000 eviction filings occur annually.
-Food insecurity and unstable housing arrangements make it nearly impossible to pursue workforce development services, education, and employment.
+The prevalence of basic needs instability undermines workforce development participation Nearly 1 in 5 Memphians are food insecure while over 30,000 eviction filings occur annually.
+Food insecurity and unstable housing arrangements make it nearly impossible to pursue workforce development services and employment.

-Uncoordinated policies and practices can create greater financial vulnerability despite career progression \$1-\$2 per hour pay increases that exceed government benefits eligibility can leave individuals more vulnerable.
+Uncoordinated policies and practices can result in career progression leading to greater financial vulnerability \$1-\$2 per hour pay increases that exceed government benefits eligibility can leave individuals more vulnerable.
 Career progression is disincentivized when increases in compensation are less than the value of the lost government benefits.